Special Guest Contribution from longtime BackdoorSurvival reader Donna

 Once your supplies are together, this process only takes about 20 minutes to complete!

 Okay.
 Let’s go.
 Here is the simple process to become fully toilet paper prepared.

 Below is a photo of the heavy cardboard tube that is used by contractors for pouring concrete foundation supports.
 The tube is open at the top and bottom.
 It can be bought at most stores that sell contractor supplies.
 Places like Lowe’s or other similar home supply stores.
-The cost, if I remember correctly, is around $10 to $12 dollars for the tube.
 I can fit one in my mid-size car kitty-cornered.
 They also fit flat in our small truck bed.

 The first step is to duct tape one end securely.
 Don’t skimp on the tape.
 Then do it again in the opposite direction to add more strength to your make-shift “lid”.
 Are you with me so far?